narsimha-hub/Console-Based-Banking-Application/README.md

-The Login Page of the Banking Application is designed to make it easy and secure for users to access their accounts.
-Users need to enter their registered email and password to log in.
+The Console-Based Login Page allows users to log in securely through a simple command-line interface.
+Users are prompted to enter their username and password to access their accounts.

-For extra security, the login system includes multi-factor authentication (MFA).
-After entering the correct email and password, a verification code is sent to the user’s registered phone or email.
-This ensures that only the rightful user can access the account.
+For extra security, the system can use multi-factor authentication (MFA).
+After entering the correct login details, a verification code is sent to the user’s registered email or phone.
+The user must enter this code to complete the login process.
+This ensures that only authorized users can access the account.

-If a user forgets their password, they can reset it using the "Forgot Password" option.
-A reset link is sent to their email, allowing them to create a new password easily.
+If a user forgets their password, they can select the "Forgot Password" option.
+A reset link is sent to their registered email, allowing them to set a new password.
+If the user enters incorrect login details multiple times, the system temporarily locks the account to prevent unauthorized access.